likewinter/queue-throttle/README.md

 ```

 ## Using:
-Inside your Job add something like this
+Inside your Job class add trait and set limits
 ```php
 use CanLimitRate;